Back to Funding Hub

 Stage 1: Up to $2M | Stage 2: Up to $15M

-Strengthening Mobility and Revolutionizing Transportation (SMART) Grants support demonstration projects focused on advanced smart community technologies and intelligent transportation systems.
-Authorized under the Infrastructure Investment and Jobs Act (IIJA), the program provides $100 million annually through FY 2026.
+Strengthening Mobility and Revolutionizing Transportation (SMART) Grants, established under the Infrastructure Investment and Jobs Act (IIJA, Public Law 117-58), support demonstration projects focused on advanced smart community technologies and intelligent transportation systems.
+As authorized under Section 25005 of the IIJA, the program was appropriated $100 million annually for fiscal years 2022 through 2026.

 Two-Stage Funding Structure